-- Preservation of rural density and lifestyle

-- Increased service costs associated with new residential development - Higher property taxes for Town residents
+- Loss of rural density and lifestyle - Increased service costs associated with new residential development - Higher property taxes for Town residents - Impacts to wildlife corridors/diminished environmental value

-The information that follows includes: a summary of challenges, or barriers to investment; a list of guiding principles for use by appointed and elected officials; key findings that informed the planning concepts and required actions; and, a focused discussion about those initiatives the Town should take in order to "ready the environment" for the type, character, quality and intensity of development that most closely aligns with the stated vision and objectives for each of the subareas and the LPPA as a whole.
-This said, Lyons' leadership recognizes that, even with these efforts, the decision to apply for annexation is a discretionary one left to individual property owners.
-Of course, the Town has full discretion on whether or not an annexation petition is approved.
-Actions by the Town to improve investment conditions will not necessarily, or retroactively, result in an increase in the number of these requests.
+The information that follows includes:

+- a summary of challenges or barriers to investment; - a list of guiding principles for use by appointed and elected officials; - key findings that informed the planning concepts and recommended actions; and - a discussion of those initiatives the Town should take in order to "ready the environment" for the type, character, quality and intensity of development that most closely aligns with the stated vision and objectives for each of the Subareas and the LPPA as a whole.

+Lyons' leadership understands the decision to apply for annexation is a discretionary one left to individual property owners.
+Likewise, the Town has full discretion on whether or not an annexation petition is approved.
+Actions by the Town to improve investment conditions will not necessarily or retroactively result in an increase in the number of these requests.